-Since most people spend more time indoors during the chilly fall and winter months, they may experience an increase in allergy flare-ups, asthma symptoms, or chemical sensitivity symptoms due to dust mites, mold, pet dander, dust, odors, and other common indoor allergens–as well as allergens tracked in from outdoors like moldy leaves or logs for the fire.
+Since we spend more time indoors during chilly fall and winter months, many people experience an increase in allergy flare-ups due to dust mites, mold, pet dander, and other common indoor allergens–as well as allergens tracked in from outdoors like moldy leaves or logs for the fire.
 This article contains tips and advice for winning the battle against allergy and asthma flare-ups this fall and winter, leaving you more time to enjoy the cooler weather, cozy sweaters, and holiday time with family.

 As temperatures begin to fall, most people turn up the heat in their homes.
 While your heating system may bring welcome warmth to chilly feet and hands, it can wreak havoc on the relative humidity of your home by drying out your indoor air.
 Excessively dry air can lead to: